Sudowuko/blog_portfolio/content/blog/january/index.md

 ### January 9

 1. After our family attended church, we got to have a good discussion together as a family.
-I really enjoy these times as it’s an opportunity where everyone in our family gets to speak and is open with one another
+I really enjoy these times as it’s an opportunity where everyone in our family gets to speak and is open with one another.
 2. My friend gave me a custom mouse pad as a belated birthday gift!
-It was such an amazing gift as it was also One Piece themed and matched my computer set up
+It was such an amazing gift as it was also One Piece themed and matched my computer set up.
 3. I updated my Notion template.
 I'm extremely happy with how it turned out and this makes me more excited to use it on a daily basis.

 ### January 10